adaltas/ece-devops-2020-fall/PROJECT.md

   - database
   - Git (optional, if you choose to clone the repository from GitHub/GitLab, you have to set up ssh forwarding because of private repository)
   - your application (clone from GitHub/GitLab, or copy local source files to a VM, or [sync folders](https://www.vagrantup.com/docs/synced-folders))
-  - healthcheck of your application
+  - health check of your application

 ### 4. Build Docker image of your application